Skip to Main Content

 Description:

-The NHERI Summer Institute will be held in person at the University of Texas at San Antonio's (UTSA) Downtown Campus.
+The NHERI Summer Institute will be held in person at the University of Texas at San Antonio's Downtown Campus.
 Participants will learn about:

--The NHERI program's mission.
+-The NHERI program mission

--NHERI network site capabilities.
+-NHERI network site capabilities

--NHERI network resource requests.
+-NHERI network resource requests

--The NHERI Science Plan.
+-The NHERI Science Plan

--NSF Grant proposal writing.
+-NSF Grant proposal writing

--Broader educational impacts of research - Outreach focused on diversity, equity, and inclusion - Community networking and mentoring - Technology Transfer.
+-Outreach focused on diversity, equity, and inclusion Community networking and mentoring Technology Transfer

 Recently updated.accepts non-us citizensopportunity